richardtjornhammar/impetuous/README.md

     GD .write_gmt( "./dgroups.gmt" )

 ```
-Note that the rename method was called after we wrote the `json` hierarchy and thus only the `lgroups.gmt` contain the proper names while the other are annotated with the indernal index values.
+Note that the rename method was called after we wrote the `json` hierarchy and thus only the `lgroups.gmt` contain the proper names while the other are annotated with the internal index values.
 Cluster names are deduced by the index values joined by a `.`.
 If you look in the `gmt` file with a text editor you will see that the first column contains the `child` cluster and the second columns first entry contains the `parent` cluster name (it is also followed by more information joined in with a `:`).
+The field delimiter for `gmt` file fields is a tab delimiter.

 See also solution with less dependencies in the [graphtastic](https://github.com/richardtjornhammar/graphtastic) library